yechs/gnome-shell-permanent-notifications/README.md

 ### Install

-Easiest way to install this extension is via the Gnome Shell [Extension Website](http://extensions.gnome.org/).
+Easiest way to install this extension is via the Gnome Shell [Extension Website](https://extensions.gnome.org/extension/41/permanent-notifications/).

-### About

-The original extension is by [@bonzini](http://github.com/bonzini).
-I just made the code available here and added support for Gnome Shell 3.4.

-Feel free to fork and update.